Real-AR/HackTheBox-Machines-Reports/README.md

-Note:- This repository strictly follows the Content Sharing and Publication Guidelines set by HackTheBox, which can be found at:- https://help.hackthebox.com/en/articles/12325897-hack-the-box-platform-rules#h_4c622a546a.
+Note:- This repository strictly intends to follow the Content Sharing and Publication Guidelines set by HackTheBox, which can be found at:- https://help.hackthebox.com/en/articles/12325897-hack-the-box-platform-rules#h_4c622a546a.